Dam998/shopify-monitor/README.md

 That's all, the shopify monitor has been started, if it finds a product it will notify you on discord

+When the monitor starts it sends a discord message, if you don't receive a discord message from the monitor it means there is a problem with the webhook url

 ## TODO List

 | **Done** | **News** | **Version** |